 In 2011, Texas Midstream sued family-owned Land Rover, Ltd. to condemn two permanent pipeline easements and two temporary construction easements for a high pressure gas pipeline from two non-contiguous commercial properties in West Fort Worth that had been owned by the family partnership since 1990.

-Frustrated by a low final offer, Land Rover, Ltd. and attorney Tyler Milton, a partner with Dawson & Sodd, LLP, decided to take fight the case to trial.
+Frustrated by a low final offer, Land Rover, Ltd. and attorney Tyler Milton, a partner with Dawson & Sodd, PLLC, decided to take fight the case to trial.

 Texas Midstream’s original offer was $154,700.
 At the trial’s conclusion, six jurors unanimously awarded the family partnership $1.28 million dollars, 8.27 times the original offer.
 The net recovery to the landowner, after attorney fees and trial and litigation expenses, was $1 million (inclusive of the Special Commissioners’ Award).